Stratio/cassandra-lucene-index/README.rst

 The Lucene’s index files will be stored in the same directories where the Cassandra’s will be.
 The default data directory is ``/var/lib/cassandra/data``, and each index is placed next to the SSTables of its indexed column family.

+Remember that if you use geo shape search you need to `include the JTS jar <doc/documentation.rst#geo-shape-mapper>`__.

 For more details about Apache Cassandra please see its `documentation <http://cassandra.apache.org/>`__.

 Examples